hs-hub-world/Rundeck_Job_Abort_Monitor/README.md

 #Step-3
 	- Run the Rundeck Job.
 The job should output:
-		 -Rundeck Job is Running...
+		 "Rundeck Job is Running...
-		 -This job will sleep for 60-seconds
+		 This job will sleep for 60-seconds
-		 -If you Kill/Cancel this job this script will execute:$($CommandToExecOnAbort)
+		 If you Kill/Cancel this job this script will execute:$($CommandToExecOnAbort)  "

 Note: If the job is canceled before 60-sec the rundeck_CancelJob.ps1 will execute.